relistan/cpm-uploader/README.md

 Windows machines outside of WSL.
 For Windows you can use Grant Searle's binaries [available here](http://searle.x10host.com/cpm/index.html#ROMFiles).

 This uses Grant's `DOWNLOAD.COM` program on the CP/M side.
-The source to that is available from the link in the previous paragraph.
+If you do not have this pre-installed, you may find a CP/M binary in this repo in the `3rdparty/` directory.
+This version is slightly modified, but either will work.

 If you are running an RC2014 and using Spencer's original distribution of CP/M on CompactFlash, then the default location of `DOWNLOAD.COM` will work for you.